Zalarian/intro-to-fp/fsharp/helloWorld/readme.md

 - the types are assigned (and checked) at compile-time
 - you can have two stuctures that have the same interface but if they are named differently there is a type error.

-There's even a mathematical proof that a well-typed progam using the Hindley-Milner type system (the one F# uses) is sound.
+There's even a mathematical proof that a well-typed progam using the Hindley-Milner type system (the one F# uses) is [sound](https://homepages.inf.ed.ac.uk/wadler/papers/papers-we-love/milner-type-polymorphism.pdf) and "cannot go wrong" (read crash).

 #### What Does That Even Mean?